DannyArends/DaNode/README.md

 ##### Enable HTTPs support

-To compile the server with HTTPS support (binds to port 443), use the dub sll configuration:
+To compile the server with HTTPS support (binds to port 443), use dub and specify the _ssl_ configuration:

     dub build --config=ssl